Skip to Content

 ask for help.
 This may be hard, but know that you are not alone.
 Help is available.

-If you feel threatened, it is very important to develop a plan
+If you are in an abusive relationship, it is very important to develop a plan

 for dealing with a threatening situation.
 If your partner has threatened to